Kinner Kailash Parikrama trek

 My map showed Charang village (my attempted destination for the day) on the north side of the river so when a bridge went to the south side of the river I stayed on the north bank about a half hour later I passed the Indo-Tibetan Border Police checkpoint which was on the opposite side of the river.
 The men at the check post told me I had to cross the knee deep ice cold river to sign in.
 I said they could bring the book to me but I didn’t want to walk through the icy river.
 I showed my permission across the river.
 After a semi audible discussion across the rushing river one of the officers crossed to my side, a man from Meru who spoke the best English of the lot.
 It turned out I was on the wrong side of the river heading to a village I wasn’t supposed to go to.
 I reluctantly crossed the river to the side of the camp.
 By the time I finished tea with the officers and signed in it was about a half hour away from darkness.
 I decided I didn’t have enough time to make it to Charang.
 They invited me to stay at camp for the night, an accommodation that included a nice hot meal and several glasses of whiskey and water.

 Early the next morning I headed out across the snow towards the pass.
 I got my first view of the “pass” known as the Charang La.
 I had heard the pass was difficult but this wasn’t a pass it was a cliff.
-A steep snow covered slope lead up to a notch between the mountains.
+A steep snow-covered slope leads up to a notch between the mountains.
 I reached the base of the pass before noon.
 Any path that had existed was completely obscured by the snow.
-I decided it would be best to attempt the pass the following morning, but hiking up the steep snow covered slope with my full pack would be extremely difficult.
+I decided it would be best to attempt the pass the following morning, but hiking up the steep snow-covered slope with my full pack would be extremely difficult.
 I set up camp on the snow beneath the pass.
-I figured if I carved out a path in the afternoon it would firm up over night making the climb much easier the following morning.
-It took me two hours to climb the pass making foot holds along the way.
+I figured if I carved out a path in the afternoon it would firm up overnight making the climb much easier the following morning.
+It took me two hours to climb the pass making footholds along the way.

 While the view was great, my campsite was less than ideal, it was a cold night sleeping on snow at around 5,000 m.
-Furthermore there was no water at my campsite, but lots of snow which takes a surprisingly long time to melt even in the bright sun.
+Furthermore, there was no water at my campsite, but lots of snow which take a surprisingly long time to melt even in the bright sun.
 What water I had managed to melt was frozen by the morning.
-A bigger problem was so had my shoes.
+A bigger problem was that it had entered in my shoes.
 They were frozen solid and I couldn’t get my feet into them.
-I had to delay my start until they had thawed out enough from the morning sun, so that I could at least put them on.
-The foot holds that I had made the previous day made the hike over the pass much easier.
+I had to delay my start until they had thawed out enough from the morning sun so that I could at least put them on.
+The footholds that I had made the previous day made the hike over the pass much easier.
 I reached the top in about an hour loaded down with all of my gear.
-I couldn’t have asked for clearer weather to enjoy the view atop the 5,266 m (17,275 ft) Charang La over the snow covered landscape.
+I couldn’t have asked for clearer weather to enjoy the view atop the 5,266 m (17,275 ft) Charang La over the snow-covered landscape.
 I spent a good hour enjoying the fruits of my effort before descending the steep slope down to the pleasant village of Chitkul four hours away.